spillz/picty/user-guide/start.rst

 Installation
 ============

-You have two options for running picty: install from binary packages, or download and run the source directly.
-The windows version lacks some of the features of the linux version.
+You have two options for running picty: install from binary packages on Ubuntu Linux and Windows, or download and run the source directly (Mac, Linux, and Windows).
+The windows version lacks some of the features of the linux (and Mac) version.

 Binary Packages
 ---------------